specialxuan/202403_IELTS/Writing practice.md

 ### IELTS 10 Test2 Sales of coffee and bananas

-These two table show how many Fairtrade-labelled coffee and bananas were sold in 1999 and 2004 in five European nations.
+These two tables show how many Fairtrade-labelled coffee and bananas were sold in 1999 and 2004 in five European nations.
 Among all five countries, sales of these two products generally grew in five years, while there were some exceptions.

 A huge jump can be seen in coffee sales in UK, from 1.5 million euros in 1999 to 20 million euros in 2004, which made Britain the biggest consumer of coffee at the time.
 The figures of coffee in other four nations saw a relatively moderate increase, no more than twice as much in 2004 compared to 1999 respectively.

-The sales of bananas in Switzerland rose from 15 to 47 million euros during the time between 1999 and 2004, which is significantly larger than other countries.
+The sales of bananas in Switzerland rose from 15 to 47 million euros during the time between 1999 and 2004, which was significantly larger than other countries.
 There were drastic surge in the euros spent on bananas in UK and Belgium, the figures of whom in 2004 became around 6 times as that of 1999, while the rest two nations, Sweden and Denmark, saw a small dip in their figures of bananas in these five years.

 In summary, UK and Switzerland consume more in both Fairtrade-labelled coffee and bananas than other countries in 1999, and widened the gap in 2004.

+>The two tables **contain** sales date for Fairtrade coffee and bananas in 1999 and 2004, in five nations of Europe.
+>
+>The first table shows low-level coffee sales increasing in all five countries, **albeit** to widely varying degrees.
+In two places sales increased by the same small amount: 1.8-2 million euros in Denmark, and 0.8-1 million in Sweden.
+>The increment was slightly larger in Belgium, from 1-1.7 million euros.
+>Meanwhile, in Switzerland sales doubled from 3-6 million euros.
+>Finally, in the UK there was an **enormous** increase, from 1.5-20 million euros.
+>
+>In the second table, it is Switzerland which **stands out** as buying far more Fairtrade bananas than the other countries.
+>Swiss sales figures jumped from 15-47 million euros across these five years, while in the UK and Belgium sales only grew from 1-5.5 and from 0.6-4 million euros respectively.
+>Sweden and Denmark showed a different pattern, with falls in banana sales from 1.8-1 and 2-0.9 million euros.
+>
+>Comparing the two tables, it is clear that in 1999 Fairtrade coffee sales ranged from 0.8-3 million euros in these five countries, while banana sales also mostly **clustered** between 0.6 and 2 million euros, with Switzerland the outlier at a huge 15 million euros.
+>By 2004, sales figures for both products ahd risen across the board, expect for Sweden and Demark which recorded drops in banana sales.

 ## Task 2